 Basically they determine need and work it all out with the people they serve.
 They have on going projects and we just come in and help them where they are at on specific sites.
 Unlike Mexico, there isn't a clear completion of a project (like building a house) but we still made a lot of progress.

-e had a door that opened to nothing and a deck was made for it.
+D's house had already been roofed and new decks built.
+She had a door that opened to nothing and a deck was made for it.
 We showed up and finished the deck, railings and spindles.
 We also finished much of the new siding and soffetts around the house.
 Oh, and did I mention how much I love my highschool friends?
 They used their lunch time to build a dog house for the puppy out of scrap material!
 We were also able to clean up all of the debris left over from the project, which was a huge pile in her front yard.

 We instantly loved this little family and she was so kind to all of us.
 She was out with us all day, each day, appreciative and open to conversation about everything.
 We learned so much about her, and I know none of us will ever forget this amazing woman!
 I think we all made a loving impression on her as well.